Sunday, June 30, 2024

 Building a Robust AVM

 One of the most crucial aspects of AVM development is data preparation.
 This book equips you with the knowledge to derive a representative sales sample, a critical component for building a reliable model.
-You will learn about time-value adjustments, ensuring your model accounts for fluctuations in the market over time.
+You will learn about time-value adjustments to ensure your model accounts for market fluctuations over time.

 Addressing Challenges: Location, Correlation, and Outliers

-The book acknowledges the challenges inherent in AVM development, such as incorporating fixed neighborhood and location surfaces.
-You will be introduced to techniques for addressing multicollinearity, a phenomenon that can occur when variables are highly correlated, potentially leading to inaccurate model results.
+The book acknowledges the challenges inherent in AVM development, including the need to incorporate fixed neighborhood and location surfaces.
+You will be introduced to techniques for addressing multicollinearity, a phenomenon in which highly correlated variables can lead to inaccurate model results.
 The book also equips you with the skills to identify and remove outliers using Z-scores, ensuring your model is not skewed by atypical data points.

 Fine-Tuning and Validation